Category Archives: Books

 I don’t care.

-I’m grateful for Janie, the sofa, the coffee, the muffin, the dog and the cat… and the space and the time.
+I’m grateful for Janie, the sofa, the coffee, the muffin, the dog… and the space and the time.

 After 40+ years of fretting about getting stores open in bad weather and keeping them open in the face of employees’ and lawmakers’ whims and peccadilloes, I am genuinely surprised to learn I prefer fretting about which book I should read next, or which Puccini I should listen to, or whether Fellini should have made Amarcord before I Vitelloni and La Dolce Vita…or whether my beloved Reds could truly be a contender this year given their winter acquisitions.